 - Using corpora to probe shared grammatical constraints: evidence from restrictive relativization.
 ICAME 39, Tampere, Finland, May 2018 (with S. Levey).

 - TBC.
 Plenary presentation at DiPVaC 4, Helsinki, Finland, May 2018.

 - Fuzzy categories and fuzzy concepts, innit.
-Plenary presentation at DiscourseNet 20, University of Budapest, Hungary, May 2018.
+Plenary presentation at DiscourseNet 20, Budapest, Hungary, May 2018.

 - A cross-varietal perspective on variation and change in restrictive relativization: evidence from Britain and Canada.
 UKLVC 11, Cardiff, UK (with S. Levey).

 - Revisiting transatlantic relatives: evidence from British and Canadian English.
 Methods XVI, Tachikawa, Tokyo, Japan (with S. Levey).

 - Because vigorous grammaticalization, innit: the new tag question 'system' of MLE.
 University of Edinburgh, UK (with E. Torgersen).